 As the CME for this PoA, MEC, has the legal ownership of products generated by the VPA and legal rights to alter use of resources required to service the VPA.
-MEC will coordinate the efforts of different POs to disseminate clean energy products.
-POs will act as VPA Activity Implementers.
+MEC will

 The VPA is a voluntary initiative taken by the CME of the PoA, MEC, and the VPA implementer, XacBank LLC.